PierreTchuente/video-api-service/README.md

 4. run the folling command `helm3 upgrade --install video-api-service  charts/video-api-service --set image.tag=master,image.pullPolicy=IfNotPresent` to deploy it locally.

-NB: A Loadbancer, HPA and a Container running the video-api-service will be deployed
+NB: A Loadbancer, HPA and a Container running the video-api-service will be deployed. for now, the kubernetes `Metrics API not available` in my local cluster.

 ```
 NAME                                                    REFERENCE                      TARGETS         MINPODS   MAXPODS   REPLICAS   AGE